July 13, 2020

 Why 40 years?
 This corresponds to saving and investing over a working lifetime, from the age of 22 to age 62, or age 25 to age 65…or if you started early enough (and how many of us did that?), age 16 to age 56.
 But even after 20 and 30 years, you can certainly see the growth potential under normal circumstances.

-Before going through the numbers, though, recall the warning that “past performance does not necessarily indicate future returns,” or versions to that effect.
-In other words, just because an investment did well in the past, does not mean it will continue to do well in the future.
+Of course, we must recall the warning that “past performance does not necessarily indicate future returns,” or versions to that effect.
+Just because an investment did well in the past, does not mean it will continue to do well in the future.
 And we have seen this on multiple occasions since 2001, when stock investments fell sometimes quite dramatically.
-The ups and downs of the market returns are illustrated in the line graph below.
-But the general trend, over long periods of time over the past two centuries, has been up.
+The ups and downs of the returns are illustrated in the line graphs.
+But without exception the general trend, over long periods of time over the past century-plus, has been up.

 Yet each time after these declines in the past, the S&P 500 – or for the TSP, the C Fund – came back and achieved new highs years later.
 As Jeremy Siegel pointed out in his book Stocks for the Long Run, the stock market as measured by the S&P 500 has increased an average of just over 10% annually since 1926.
 This time frame includes steep declines during the Great Depression in the 1930s, World War II in the early 1940s, the Korean War era in the early 1950s, the Cuban Missile Crisis in 1962, and on and on.
 A lot of bad stuff happened that caused stock markets to go down, but over the long term, they continued to grow along with the overall economy.
 This points to the resilience of the U.S. economy over the longer term, too.

-According to the U.S. Census Bureau, the median family income in 1971 was $10,290.
-Thus, the $1,000 represents about a 10% family household savings rate – only 5% if a government match of 5% were included in this calculation, as FERS employees currently receive.
-So this savings rate was quite feasible even in 1971.
+According to the U.S. Census Bureau, the median family income in 1979 in the Washington, D.C. area was about $39,000 (in adjusted 1989 dollars).
+Thus, the $1,000 represents about a 3% family household savings rate – which doesn’t even take into account the 5% government match as FERS employees and BRS personnel currently receive.
+So this savings rate was quite feasible even in 1980.

-By increasing one’s investments 5% each year, this investor enjoyed significant growth since the early 1970s
+By increasing one’s investments 5% each year, this investor enjoyed significant growth since beginning to contribute in the early 1980s.

 Moreover, a majority of TSP investors can likely contribute more than $1,000 per year into TSP stock funds and other investments.
 Imagine what your investments might be worth if, instead of investing $1,000 per year, you invest $5,000 or $10,000 per year, or more.
 The results are likely to be spectacular, as long as you have the patience and fortitude to withstand the declines over time and have a stable reserve of funds from which to invest into stock funds during market declines.

-And to really blow your mind, what if that investor had put more money into the S&P 500 (or C Fund) as it declined in value, before it went back up?
+And to really blow your mind, what if that investor had put more money into the C Fund and other stock-oriented funds as they declined in value, before it went back up?
 Remember the old adage, “buy low and sell high”?
 What if that investor had bought low throughout those 40 years, and never sold?
 Moreover, what if that investor had invested in a Roth TSP, so that any withdrawals would be tax free?